 8. They can provide health clearance certification for both parents.

-9. A health guarantee is provided with all of their puppies.
+9. A health guarantee is provided to all of their puppies.
 They also have complete documentation of the puppy's medical history.

 10. They breed only a limited number of times per year (1 litter per bitch per year.)